 Observability approaches vary by platform focus:

-- MintMCP: Dedicated dashboards for MCP tool calls, bash commands, file operations, and server health
+- MintMCP: Dedicated dashboards for MCP tool calls, bash commands, file operations, server health, and local agent activity through Gateway plus Agent Monitor coverage

 - Portkey: Unified LLM and MCP traces with cost attribution

-For teams primarily focused on MCP governance, MintMCP's dedicated monitoring provides deeper visibility into tool-specific behavior.
+For teams primarily focused on MCP governance, MintMCP's dedicated monitoring provides visibility into tool-specific behavior, agent activity, and policy enforcement.

 Deployment and Integration Flexibility